uvalib/monorepo/src/chronology.md

 ML achieves sales of $307,000.

-First RH book published (as opposed to distributed)—Voltaire’s *Candide*, illustrated by Rockwell Kent and designed and printed by Elmer Adler at his Pynson Printers.
+First RH book is published (as opposed to distributed)—Voltaire’s *Candide*, illustrated by Rockwell Kent and designed and printed by Elmer Adler at his Pynson Printers.